ruthreshx/Pose-estimation-using-LiDAR/README.md

   AVOD(https://arxiv.org/pdf/1712.02294.pdf) followed by
   LCRNET++ (https://arxiv.org/pdf/1803.00455.pdf).

-  Avod is used for predicting the pedestrain in the real time followed by the LCRNET++ which derives the poses from the detected pedestrain with 13 keypoints
+  Avod is used for predicting the pedestrian in the real time followed by the LCRNET++ which derives the poses from the detected pedestrian with 13 keypoints

 In this repo used dope